WuerthPhoenix/tornado/src/collector/json/doc/README.md

 ```

 ## JsonPayloadCollector

-The _JsonPayloadCollector_ receives whatever valid JSON and creates a Tornado Event
+The _JsonPayloadCollector_ receives any valid JSON object and creates a Tornado Event whose
-whose payload is the received input.
+payload is that input.
 For example, the following input:

 ```json
 {
   "@timestamp": "2018-11-01T23:59:59+01:00",